Boomba Ride: Production

 Boomba Ride is an Indian film production shot in Dergaon, Assam.
-It has been made by ML Entertainment, Quatermoon Productions.
+It has been made by ML Entertainment, Quartermoon Productions.
 Besides directing, Bora wrote it with his wife Lopamudra Gogoi and produced it with others.
 Shooting of this film was completed after 13 days of continuous shoot in the month of November and December in 2020 at Golaghat.
 The film was shot in the Assamese village of Bormukoli in the Golaghat region, where the dominant language is Mising.
 There, they carefully selected a few individuals who they then trained.